-The majority of clients we represent for Causing Death by Careless Driving are ordinary law-abiding citizens who have never been involved in the Criminal Justice System before and understandably are stressed and anxious at the thought that they might be responsible for the death of another person.
-This is usually a very difficult time for the family of the deceased, the person being investigated / prosecuted and for the family of the person being investigated / prosecuted.
+The majority of clients we represent for Causing Death by Careless Driving are ordinary law-abiding citizens.
+They have never been involved in the Criminal Justice System before and understandably are stressed and anxious at the thought that they might be responsible for the death of another person.
+This is usually a very difficult time for the family of the deceased, the person being investigated/prosecuted and for the family of the person being investigated/prosecuted.

-If you would like preliminary advice about the offence of Causing Death by Careless Driving, contact our Driving Offence Solicitors on 0345 222 9955 or alternatively send a message via our Contact Page.
+If you would like free initial advice about a Causing Death by Careless Driving case, contact our Driving Offence Solicitors on 0345 222 9955 or alternatively send a message via our Enquiry Form.

 Funding a Case via Legal Expenses Insurance (LEI)

 The offence of Causing Death by Careless Driving is contained within Section 2B, Road Traffic Act 1988.

 Venue – Where the trial will take place?

 The offence of Causing Death by Careless Driving is triable either way offence, which means that the matter can be tried in the Magistrates’ Court (provided the Magistrates’ deem the case suitable).
 If the case is unsuitable for the Magistrates’ Court or if the Defendant elects, the case can be heard in the Crown Court.

 Causing Death by Careless Driving is a very serious charge.
 If a person is convicted or pleads guilty, the Court has the power to impose a custodial sentence (prison sentence) of up to 5 years imprisonment.
 The sentence imposed by the Court will be based on the evidence, whether the matter progressed to trial and after considering all aggravating and mitigating factors specific to the case